Background

 Source: Wikipedia

-Vice-Admiral of the White John Byron (8 November 1723 – 1 April 1786) was a Royal Navy officer, explorer and colonial administrator.
+Vice-Admiral of the White John Byron (8 November 1723 – 1 April 1786) was a Royal Navy officer, explorer, and colonial administrator.
 He earned the nickname "Foul-Weather Jack" in the British press due to his frequent encounters with bad weather at sea.
-As a midshipman, Byron sailed in a squadron under George Anson on his voyage around the world, though Byron's ship, HMS Wager, made it only to southern Chile, where it was wrecked.
-He returned to England with the captain of the ship.
+As a midshipman, Byron sailed in a squadron under George Anson on his voyage around the world.
+However, Byron's ship, HMS Wager, made it only to southern Chile, where it was wrecked.